OHDSI/DataQualityDashboard/improvements.md

 Improve abort checking:

 - Do call abort checking frequently
+- In java catch block fetch scan status from db and compare it with ABORT status

 Remove writing error reports to the files - transfer to database